Jeet-115/ProFolio/README.md

 ### 👤 User Dashboard
 - Register/Login (local + Google + GitHub)
+- Create **resumes** either through the integrated **Resume Builder** or by choosing from **templates**
-- Build resumes with TinyMCE editor
+- Manage resumes in **My Resumes** with options to edit or delete
+- Create **portfolios** using the **Portfolio Builder** or by selecting from **portfolio templates**
+- Manage portfolios in **My Portfolio** with options to edit or delete
-- Save to cloud (Cloudinary integration for file uploads)
+- Save resume/portfolio data securely to the cloud (Cloudinary integration for file uploads)
-- Manage multiple resumes (**My Resumes**)
-- Create and customize portfolios with templates
-- View analytics about profile/resume/portfolio activity
+- View detailed **analytics** for resume, portfolio, and profile activity
-- Update user settings and preferences
+- Update **candidate profile**, including personal details, social links, email preferences, and privacy settings for resume/portfolio/profile visibility

 ### 🧑‍💼 Recruiter Dashboard
 - Recruiter login & signup
 - Browse/search candidates from a **candidate directory**
 - View detailed candidate profiles
-- Bookmark favorite candidates
+- Bookmark favorite candidates and get list of them
+- Report suspicious candidates
 - Send invitations to connect
 - Manage recruiter profile & settings